 Support for children who are carers

 Barnardos Care Free Project provides young carers with practical and emotional support services.
 Referral is made by an adult, a GP, school, professional or the person who is being cared for.
-A referral form is available for use.

 A Personal Assistant’s register is held by the Council to enable families to match their needs to personal assistants locally.
 The Disabled Children’s Service provides a variety of free training to develop the skills of parents and carers and their assistants.